 College of the Ozarks' emphasis on character begins when students arrive on campus for Character Camp and goes until the student's graduation or other separation from the College.
-During Character Camp, every new student is expected to sign the honor code and comply with the code while a student at College of the Ozarks.
-Students sign a card, pictured below:
+During Character Camp, every new student will learn about the College honor code and is expected to sign and comply with the code while a student.
+The culminating event of Character Camp is the Honor Induction Etiquette Banquet, where students sign the honor code